 White will work with all the directors to create a network of educational matters and develop standards of educational excellence for Native American students served by a myriad of programs in the United States.
 White will serve as a liaison with tribal, state and federal governmental agencies and other educational organizations including the National Congress of American Indians and the National Indian Education Association.
 White will also serve as an advocate for the federal Johnson-O’Malley (JOM) programs and the rights of Native American children through the 12th grade.

 White came to Union Public Schools in 1992 as the Director of Ancillary Services which included Special Education, Fine Arts, Library Media, and Community Education.
 In 1999, she became the Executive Director of Pupil Accounting/Grants where she oversees the pupil accounting system, district child counts, and statistical data for state aid.
 The district Enrollment Center which includes enrollment, transfers, and residency investigations is also within her department.
 White also manages claims processing, budgeting, and financial reporting for the local, state, and federal grants received by the district each year.

 White has a total of 39 years in public education.
 She received her bachelors’ degree in special education in 1972 and master’s degree in public school administration in 1979 from Northeastern State University.
 She received her superintendent certification from the University of Tulsa in 1988.

 Prior to coming to Union, White was at Muskogee Public Schools for 14 years where she served as a teacher of special education, site principal and director of federal programs, adult and community education, and transportation.

 White is a member of the Oklahoma Association of School Administrators, Cooperative Council of Oklahoma School Administrators, Oklahoma Association of School Business Officials and serves on the state Title I Committee of Practitioners of Federal Programs.
 She has completed the Oklahoma Center for School Business Management Program.

-White is a member of the Cherokee Nation and an active member of the Trail of Tears and Descendants of Nancy Ward Association.
+White is a member of the Cherokee Nation and member of the Trail of Tears and Descendants of Nancy Ward Association.